zakattack9/WRaPiC/README.md

 In headless setup, only WiFi and ssh are used to configure the RPi's without the need for an external monitor and keyboard.
 This will likely be the most tedious and time consuming part of the set up.
 These steps should be repeated individually for each RPi with only one RPi being connected to the network at a given time; this makes it easier to find and distinguish the RPi's in step 5.

 1) Install Raspberry Pi OS Lite (32-bit) with [Raspberry Pi Imager](https://www.raspberrypi.org/software/)
-  - As an alternative, the [Raspberry Pi OS (64-bit) beta](https://www.raspberrypi.org/forums/viewtopic.php?p=1668160) may be installed instead if you plan to use arm64 Docker images or would like to use Calico as your K8s CNI; it is important to note that the 64-bit beta includes the full Raspberry Pi OS which includes the desktop GUI and therefore may contain unneeded packages/bulk.
+  - As an alternative, the [Raspberry Pi OS (64-bit) beta](https://www.raspberrypi.org/forums/viewtopic.php?p=1668160) may be installed instead if you plan to use arm64 Docker images or would like to use Calico as your K8s CNI; it is important to note that the 64-bit beta is the full Raspberry Pi OS which includes the desktop GUI and therefore may contain unneeded packages/bulk.
   - Another great option if an arm64 architecture is desired, is to install the officially supported 64-bit Ubuntu Server OS using the Raspberry Pi Imager.
 2) Create an empty `ssh` file (no extension) in the root directory of the micro sd card
 3) Create a `wpa_supplicant.conf` in the `boot` folder to [set up a WiFi connection](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)